What is work-study?

 Who can be a work-study employee?

 Students are considered for work-study employment based on financial need.
 A completed FAFSA is required prior to May 1 or receiving a PHEAA State Grant.
 Eligibility is determined by the Work-Study program in the Financial Aid Office in Room B107.
 You must be enrolled in a minimum of 6 credits and have at least a 2.0 GPA semester and cumulative.

 Unlike many forms of financial aid, the money goes directly to the student instead of the institution.
 Funds are received in the form of a semi-monthly paycheck.
 All paychecks are based on a standard hourly wage and the number of hours worked for each pay period.

 How much will I get paid?

 All federal work-study employees receive a standard hourly rate.
-Currently the rate is $8.00 an hour.
 Appropriate taxes will be deducted from your paycheck.

 When can I begin working?

 Upon completion of your work-study orientation, you may begin working.

 How many hours can I work?

 Generally, work-study employees are hired to work a maximum of 15 hours per week.